pranshu05/MusicZodiac/README.md

 # Music Zodiac 🎵✨

-Music Zodiac is a web application that analyzes your Spotify listening habits and generates a personalized "music zodiac chart" - a cosmic representation of your musical taste and preferences.
+Music Zodiac is a web application that analyzes your Lastfm listening habits and generates a personalized "music zodiac chart" - a cosmic representation of your musical taste and preferences.

 ## ✨ Features

 - **Music Zodiac Chart**: Discover your musical identity through a personalized star chart based on your listening habits
 - **Monthly Vibes**: See how your music taste evolves over time
 - **Compatibility**: Compare your music taste with friends and discover your musical compatibility
-- **Spotify Integration**: Seamlessly connect with your Spotify account to analyze your listening history
+- **Lastfm Integration**: Seamlessly connect with your Lastfm account to analyze your listening history

 ## 🚀 Tech Stack

 - **Frontend**: Next.js, Tailwind CSS
 - **Backend**: Next.js API Routes
-- **Authentication**: NextAuth.js with Spotify OAuth
+- **Authentication**: NextAuth.js with Lastfm OAuth
 - **Database**: Prisma ORM with Neon

 ## 🔧 Getting Started